BASEline is a set of tools designed to help skydivers and BASE jumpers improve wingsuit flight performance. BASEline consists of two parts:

 - Glide Ratio

 The audible will only say a measurement if it falls between the min and max settings.
 The speech interval controls how often the audible should read a measurement out loud.
 The speech rate controls how fast the speech-to-text engine should speak.

-Navigation mode is intended to help navigate to a pre-determined home location.
-From the home screen, click "nav", and drag the map so that it is centered on your target location.
+Navigation mode is intended to help navigate to a predetermined home location.
+From the main screen, click "nav", and drag the map so that it is centered on your target location.
 Once it is centered in the cross hairs on the map, click the pin icon to set the home location.
 Once the home location is set, navigation mode will read the distance and bearing to the home location, relative to your current location and flight path.